JanSvejda/par/README.md

 # Par
-A collection of parallel OpenMP functions.
+A collection of parallel OpenMP utility functions for vectors and matrices in C++.

 # Installation
 Go to the root of the project's directory and execute the following: